-There are not too many dangers related to naturals disasters in Nairobi, but the rainy seasons might cause flooding can occur.
+There are not too many dangers related to naturals disasters in Nairobi, but the rainy seasons might cause flooding.
 Earthquakes are also possible in Nairobi.
 However, they are not too severe.

 MUGGING RISK : HIGH

 Violent crime is usually followed by kidnapping and mugging.
-Nairobi is a city where you can easily be kidnapped in order to give them money and valuables.
-You need to get familiar with the dangerous zones in order to know what to avoid.
+Nairobi is a city where you can easily be kidnapped to give them money and valuables.
+You need to get familiar with the danger zones to know what to avoid.
 The kidnapping of westerners became more common in Kenya.
-Kidnapping is usually operated by the armed groups based in Somalia.
+Kidnapping is usually operated by armed groups based in Somalia.

 TERRORISM RISK : LOW

-Even though, terrorism is a worldwide threat, Kenya has a moderate probability of a terrorist attack.
-The threat from extremists linked to Al Shabaab exists and a number of attacks in Kenya happened in recent years.
+Even though terrorism is a worldwide threat, Kenya has a moderate probability of a terrorist attack.
+The threat from extremists linked to Al Shabaab exists and many attacks in Kenya happened in recent years.
 The police are patrolling the city and it prevented numerous attacks.
-Usual targets are the places like churches and mosques.
+Usual targets are places like churches and mosques.

 SCAMS RISK : LOW

 Unlike violent risks, scams risk almost does not exist in Nairobi.
-You may not encounter beggars, but there are some people who will try to talk to you, so as to distract your attention and steal something from you.
+You may not encounter beggars, but some people will try to talk to you, to distract your attention and steal something from you.